mostaphaRoudsari/ladybug-primer/text/components/Import_epw.md

 "This is the hourly Global Horizontal Illuminance in lux.
 (Average total amount of direct and diffuse illuminance in hundreds of lux received on a horizontal surface during the number of minutes preceding the time indicated.)
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 999999 and will be considered missing of >= 999900."
 * ##### totalSkyCover
 "This is the fraction for total sky cover (tenths of coverage). (i.e. 1 is 1/10 covered.
 10 is total coverage).
 (Amount of sky dome in tenths covered by clouds or obscuring phenomena at the hour indicated at the time indicated.)
 Minimum value is 0; maximum value is 10; missing value is 99."
-* ##### liquidPrecipitationDepth
-"The amount of liquid precipitation(mm) observed at the indicated hour for the period indicated in the liquid precipitation quantity field.
-If this value is not missing, then it is used and overrides the precipitation flag as rainfall.
-Conversely, if the precipitation flag shows rain and this field is missing or zero, it is set to 1.5 (mm)."
 * ##### barometricPressure
 "This is the hourly weather station pressure in Pa.
 Valid values range from 31,000 to 120,000...
 Missing value for this field is 999999."
 * ##### modelYear